MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/NS3/Create_Run_Extract _Results.md

 * The simulation output is redirected to a file named wired.txt using the command | tee -a scratch/wired.txt
 * After the loop finishes, the script ends.

-Overall, this script automates the process of running the simulation multiple times with different parameters and collects the results in one file
+Overall, this script automates the process of running the simulation multiple times with different parameters and collects the results in one file.

 3- wired.txt
 ---------------------